State Authorization and Disclosures

 Under the UWSA policies and procedures, an individual should utilize the institution's internal complaint or review policies and procedures through the Office of Student Affairs or Office of the Provost prior to contacting the UWSA.
 If a resolution is not reached at the institution level, or if you believe that the nature of the complaint or its impact on the system as a whole warrants an immediate review, you may file a formal complaint by completing and submitting the complaint form.

-If you have futher questions, please contact the Office of Academic, Faculty and Global Programs (AFGP) at email@example.com or call 608.262.8778.
+If you have further questions, please contact the Office of Academic, Faculty and Global Programs (AFGP) at firstname.lastname@example.org or call 608.262.8778.
 The UWSA complaint process is available at Student Complaints.

 If a student has a complaint that involves distance learning education offered under the terms and conditions of SARA, the student must file a complaint with the institution first to seek resolution.
 If no resolution is reached, then the student may file a complaint with the Wisconsin Distance Learning Authorization Board (DLAB) through the following State Authorization Reciprocity Complaint Process or by email to email@example.com.
 For purposes of this process, a complaint shall be defined as a formal assertion in writing that the terms of this agreement, or of laws, standards or regulations incorporated by the State Authorization Reciprocity Agreements Policies and Standards have been violated by the institution operating under the terms of SARA.